hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 # "Creativity" as "Making Creative Things"

-Many attempts to define _creativity_ describe making something good that didn't exist before, especially if it's particularly surprising and unique.
+Many attempts to define _creativity_ describe [making something good that didn't exist before that's particularly surprising and unique](https://onlinelibrary.wiley.com/doi/abs/10.1002/jocb.516).
 An artist makes a painting that's particularly provocative or beautiful in a new way, or expresses a new visual idea.
 A writer composes an unusual story with a surprising take.
 A research paper suggests an unexpected new approach to an old problem, or an unexpected but exciting new problem.

 So, a lot of effort goes into defining what makes a painting or an invention "creative."
 Past authors distinguish between "little-C" personal creativity, such as a child's drawing, and "big-C" innovative creativity that affects society, such as a highly-original fine art painting or invention.